↑

 • Place the baking sheet with lobster tails unto the over, centering it under the broiler.
 Cook until the meat is white and opaque.
 Depending on the size of the lobster, it will take 10-12 minutes.
 (Smaller lobster tails would take less time (6-8 minutes) and larger lobster tails will take a couple minutes longer (12-14 minutes).)

 • To make sure that your lobster meat is cooked, best way is to use a digital read meat thermometer.
-Lobster meat should be cooked to 145° internal temperature.
+Lobster meat should be cooked to 145°F internal temperature.
 Make sure to take the reading of the thickest part of the meat and not touching the shell.

 Finishing lobster: